spa-raj/cartIQ-backend/docs/flink-sql/README.md

 LEFT JOIN session_activity s
     ON p.userId = s.userId
     AND p.sessionId = s.sessionId
+LEFT JOIN ai_search_activity a
+    ON p.userId = a.userId
+    AND p.sessionId = a.sessionId
 ```

 - **Base stream**: `recent_product_activity` (product views with 1-minute time buckets)
-- **LEFT JOIN**: Ensures profiles are created even when cart/session data is missing
+- **LEFT JOIN**: Ensures profiles are created even when cart/session/AI data is missing
-- **Join key for cart/session**: `(userId, sessionId)` - session-level matching
+- **Join key**: `(userId, sessionId)` - session-level matching for all joins
-- **Why session-level?**: Cart and session events may occur at different times than product views.
+- **Why session-level?**: Cart, session, and AI events may occur at different times than product views.
 Session-level aggregation ensures the JOIN always matches regardless of timing.
 - **COALESCE**: Handles null values when joined streams have no matching data

 #### Sink Table: `user-profiles`